linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

-However, most monolithic kernels do enforce a logical separation between subsystems especially between the core kernel and device drivers with relatively strict APIs (but not necessarily fixed in stone) that must be used to access services offered by one subsystem or device drivers.
+However, most monolithic kernels do enforce a logical separation between subsystems especially between the core kernel and device drivers, with relatively strict APIs (but not necessarily fixed in stone) that must be used to access services offered by one subsystem or device drivers.
 This, of course, depends on the particular kernel implementation and the kernel's architecture.